 Plastic pollution reduction

-Plastic products have become part of our everyday lives due to their usefulness and convenience.
-However, with increases in population and consumption, the reliance on plastic has grown significantly, particularly in the convenience and single-use area.
+Plastic products have become part of our everyday lives, providing many positive benefits to society.
+However, with increases in population and consumption, the reliance on plastic has grown exponentially, particularly in convenience and single-use plastic products.

-Plastic pollution is a growing problem and when it ends up in the wrong place, it can negatively impact our communities, our environment and our wildlife.
+Plastic pollution is a growing problem and when it ends up in the wrong place, it can negatively impact the health of our communities, our environment and wildlife.

 How you can get involved

-Everyone has a role to play in reducing the impacts of plastic pollution by taking everyday actions to reduce, reuse, recycle and refuse single-use plastic items.
+Individuals have an important role to play in reducing the impacts of plastic pollution and being more sustainable.

 To keep up-to-date with the latest news about waste and resource recovery news, subscribe to WASTENOTes newsletter.